 Where farmers continue to grow crops, but they have more crops than are required for that year, then a standing crop can be sold.
 This can be carried out in a number of ways ranging from informal tenders to 'at the gate' auctions.
 These sales are often undertaken for crops such as Maize, wholecrop cereals, grass silage or hay but can be used for other crops or in other situations.

 Grazing licences are designed to give the licensee (purchaser of the crop) the right to enter the land to remove the crop by grazing or mowing, while the licensor (farmer) produces the crop by undertaking operations such as applying fertiliser and sprays etc. Licences can be drawn up to suit individual requirements ensuring that obligations under environmental schemes are not breached.
-The licensor retains full responsibility for all farming activities to produce the crop and for meeting the cross compliance requirements of the Single Payment Scheme
+The licensor retains full responsibility for all farming activities to produce the crop and for meeting the cross compliance requirements of the Basic Payment Scheme